 So, if both notaries and lawyers can complete the tasks, what are the differences between the two?

 In the event of a dispute, a lawyer can represent you in court, whereas a notary cannot.
 The lawyer is also able to provide you with legal advice if issues should arise between the time that the offer is accepted and the possession date.
-A notary will be unable to give legal advice.

 With that in mind, some might automatically think that it is in their best interest to hire a lawyer, but consider the fact that lawyers who mainly practice conveyance (the transfer of property from one owner to another) would be unlikely to bring a court to case themselves.
 Similarly, if litigation should prove necessary, a notary would be just as capable of referring you to a trusted partner.